11 bedroom layout ideas that will help you make the most of your square footage

 (Image credit: Vanrenen GW Designs)

-9. Try a twin bedroom layout
+9. Try a twin bed layout

 Reminiscent of boutique hotels, twin bedroom ideas can serve multiple functions.
-If you often have visitors staying you may want to consider a twin bedroom as a flexible alternative to a traditional double guest room as it offers multiple sleeping options with the ability for two beds to be moved together for when couples stay.
+If you often have visitors staying, you may want to consider a twin bedroom as a flexible alternative to a traditional double guest room, as it offers multiple sleeping options with the ability for two beds to be moved together for when couples stay.
 This type of layout can also work well for bedrooms for siblings or, as a single child's room that offers an extra bed – perfect for sleepovers.

-When it comes to twin bedroom layouts symmetry is a common theme.
+When it comes to twin bedroom layouts, symmetry is a common theme.
 Opting for matching bed designs separated by a single nightstand will create visual harmony.
-If the twin bedroom is reserved for guests and not used regularly then you can afford to be a bit more experimental with interior design so why not create a talking point with matching upholstered headboard ideas?
+If the twin bedroom is reserved for guests and not used regularly, then you can afford to be a bit more experimental with interior design, so why not create a talking point with matching upholstered headboard ideas?

-11. Create a bed nook in a small bedroom
+10. Create a bed nook

 Small bedroom with enclosed by by Thurston Design